s’Arizona trustees and personal representatives have numerous duties and extensive powers.

 5. Duty to Comply with the Prudent Investor Rule

-A trustee who invests and manages trust assets must comply with the prudent investor rule requirements of these statutes:
+A trustee or personal representative who invests and manages trust assets must comply with the prudent investor rule requirements of these statutes:

 - The prudent investor rule is a default rule and may be expanded, restricted, eliminated or altered by the provisions of a trust.
 A trustee is not liable to a beneficiary to the extent that the trustee acted in reasonable reliance on the provisions of the trust.
 (A.R.S.
 14-10901)